 - Student Behaviors-Even if you do have smaller class sizes, a few students with behaviors feel like a chaotic classroom.
 Spending extra time managing behaviors takes away from instructing other students.

 - Workload– It seems as though teachers have more to do with less time to do it.
-The pace to get things done and amount of curriculum to get through rarely leaves time for remediation and enrichment for students who need it.
+The amount of curriculum to get through rarely leaves time for remediation and enrichment for students who need it.

 - Paperwork- This can include numerous amounts of papers to grade, progress monitoring, IEP paperwork, and work from other meetings your are involved in.

 - Not Enough Resources- Teachers spend a lot of time inventing and creating resources for their students.
 This can be very time consuming and limited district funding stacks on the pressure.
 We often have to use our own money to purchase needed items.